Fable3/serverless-capstone/readme.md

 I'm re-using the Udagram project, which is a lightweight image sharing application, and will add a function to classify the uploaded images with a deep neural network using OpenCV.

-The client side can be run locally to test the backend, and wscat to test websockets.
+The frontend is deployed to S3: http://udagram-fable.s3-website-us-east-1.amazonaws.com/

+Notifications through Websockets can be tested with wscat.

 The development environment setup for building C++ lambda functions, I've created a Docker image with the necessary libraries installed, and uploaded it to DockerHub for anyone to use.